 - Medical marijuana treatment is approved for ages 6 years and older.

-Click on the topics below for detailed information about patient evaluations, qualifying for medical marijuana, patient registration and authorized medical marijuana dispensaries:
+Click on the topics below for more about patient evaluations, qualifying for medical marijuana, patient registration and authorized medical marijuana dispensaries:

-In addition to a physical exam, Dr. Webb will thoroughly diagnose and review the qualifying medical condition being considered, including prior treatments, medications and therapies.
+In addition to a physical exam, your provider will thoroughly diagnose and review the qualifying medical condition being considered, including prior treatments, medications and therapies.
 Patients should be prepared with complete medical records and history of prior narcotic and non-narcotic medication use.
-Dr. Webb will develop a treatment and follow-up plan for the qualifying condition, and go over potential risks and benefits.
+Your provider will develop a treatment and follow-up plan for the qualifying condition, and go over potential risks and benefits.